open-quantum-safe/liboqs-java/README.md

 ## Building
-Builds have been tested on Linux (Ubuntu 18.04 LTS and 19.10) and macOS Mojave with OpenJDK 8, 9, 11.
+Builds have been tested on Linux (Ubuntu 18.04 LTS, 19.10, and 20.04) and macOS Mojave with OpenJDK 8, 9, 11.

 ### Pre-requisites
 To build the Java OQS wrapper you need a Java Development Kit (JDK), such as [OpenJDK](https://openjdk.java.net/) >= 8 and [Apache Maven](https://maven.apache.org/).